dotnet/roslynator/docs_old/how-to-update-documentation.md

-﻿
-# How to: Update Documentation
+﻿# How to Update Documentation

 The documentation in the following folders can be edited and updated: